aymannnn/signaling/README.md

 1. First we randomzied every program that applicants applied to without the 50/25/25 split.
 2. Next, we tested a cap on 10 programs, 20 programs, 30 programs, and 50 programs and found the optimal signal number for each simulation.

+## Other Notes

+All results are available upon request, they are not pushed to the github due to size limitations.